Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Evaluation

-\textbf{Correctness of Decision Models}: To assess the sufficiency of the proposed decision models, we asked participants whether each decision model sufficiently supports architecture decision-making, ``\textit{Does the information in the decision models (e.g., Communication, Decomposition, Data Processing, Fault Tolerance, Integration and Optimization, and Algorithm Implementation) sufficiently support making architecture decisions about quantum software systems?}''.
-The responses indicate that all six models were perceived mainly as sufficient by the interviewees (see Figure~\ref{ResultsInterviewQuestions}).
-For instance, in the case of the communication decision model, 15 participants (93.8\%) reported that the decision model sufficiently supports decision-making, while 1 participant (6.3\%) stated that it is sufficient to some extent.
-For the decomposition, data processing, fault tolerance, integration, optimization, and algorithm implementation decision models, all 16 participants agreed that the models are sufficient for guiding architecture decisions.
-This strong consensus across all models suggests that the proposed decision models are generally perceived as correct and reliable in supporting architectural choices within quantum software systems.
+\textbf{Completeness of Decision Models}: To assess the sufficiency of the proposed decision models, we asked participants whether each decision model sufficiently supports architectural decision-making, ``\textit{Does the information in the six decision models sufficiently support making architecture decisions about quantum software systems?}''.
+The results show that all six models were perceived as largely sufficient (Figure \ref{ResultsInterviewQuestions}).
+The Algorithm Implementation Model receives the highest sufficiency rating, with 86.7\% (26 participants), followed by Decomposition 83.3\% (25 participants), Data Processing 80.0\% (24 participants), and Communication, Fault Tolerance, and Integration and Optimization 76.7\% (23 participants each).
+Between 10.0\% and 20.0\% of participants considered the decision models sufficient to some extent, while only 3.3\%–6.7\% rated them as not sufficient.
+Overall, the low proportion of insufficient ratings indicates that the proposed decision models comprehensively cover the key architectural concerns required for decision-making in specific design areas of quantum software systems.

+\textbf{Correctness of decision models}: We assessed the perceived correctness of the proposed decision models by asking the interviewees: ``\textit{Are these decision models correct?
+If not correct, please indicate the problem(s)}''.
+The results show strong consensus regarding the correctness of the decision models, with the vast majority agreeing that they align with practical experience in quantum software development.
+Only 3.3\%–6.7\% of participants considered the decision models partially correct or expressed uncertainty due to limited familiarity with certain patterns and strategies.
+The participants also identified a few minor issues, including missing decision conditions, unclear complementary relationships, duplicated patterns and strategies, and minor inaccuracies in QA mappings.
+Based on this feedback, we refined the decision logic, improved relationship representation, removed redundancies, and corrected QA mappings, thereby enhancing the correctness and reliability of the decision models.